|Horses and Humans

 - What poses sell?
 Image samples.
 How to learn from your sessions what are popular with your style.

-- Assignment: Do a photo session and present images via forum for open critique or Dropbox for private critique.
+- Assignment: Do a photo session and present images via forum for open critique.

 About Terri: Terri Cage is based in a small town in North Texas, very close to the heart of horse country.
 Being a lifelong horse lover and owner, Terri started her photography emphasis with horses and people with her horses.
 Terri added senior portraits to her collections after several customers asked if she would photograph their senior portraits with their horse.
 Terri enjoyed photographing seniors and a new niche within her photography business was started.